Interstate 80 Business (Sacramento, California)

-Interstate 80 Business (I-80 Bus), called the Capital City Freeway in its entirety and also known as Business 80, is a business loop of Interstate 80 (I-80) through Sacramento, California, United States.
+Interstate 80 Business (I-80 Bus), called the Capital City Freeway in its entirety and also known as Business 80, is a business loop of Interstate 80 (I-80) through Sacramento, California, United States, and one of the two business routes of I-80 in California.
 The route is also colloquially referred to as "Cap City Freeway" and "Biz 80".
-The entire route is a freeway.
+The entire route is a freeway and the only business route in California to be one.

 It originally carried mainline I-80 through Sacramento until the early 1980s.
 The eastern half, originally known as the Elvas Freeway, was initially grandfathered into the Interstate Highway System; however, plans to upgrade or realign this portion to meet Interstate Highway standards were canceled.
 As such, the I-80 designation through Sacramento was moved to a northern bypass of the city that had previously been signed I-880, and the former routing was then designated as Business 80.